t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 and error prone.

-It would be useful to know if creators of the particular information model have a mechanism or a position on handling additional metadata beyond its basic specification.
+It would be useful to know if creators of the particular information model have a mechanism for or a position on handling additional metadata beyond its basic specification.
+[NB: maybe mention haystack as an example of adding free-form metadata]

 ### Creation of New Object Types